Arkenon/slick-slider-block/readme.txt

 3. Search for the block within the Block Editor (Gutenberg) and begin using.

 == Changelog ==

+= 1.0.8 =
+* Successfully tested with WordPress version 6.4

 = 1.0.7 =
 * Added a new contributor